 The back bends help to maintain a sense of alertness and energy, they also help to clear the lungs.
 Recently, scientists have become particularly interested in how yoga can help to tone a complex nerve called the vagus nerve.
 This research is showing how yoga works to help us recover from stress more quickly and easily.

-What is the Vagus Nerve and How Does it Affect the Immune System
+What is the Vagus Nerve and How Does It Affect the Immune System

 The vagus connects the brain to the whole digestive system, lungs and the heart, as well as the spleen (part of the immune system).
 Creating health or “tone” in the vagus is easy to do with yoga breath awareness practices and you will feel the benefits immediately.

-In fact many medical professionals are now starting to think that unchecked inflammatory processes are at the root of most chronic diseases including diabetes, obesity, Alzheimer’s disease, chronic fatigue, heart disease, cancer and many others.
+In fact, many medical professionals are now starting to think that unchecked inflammatory processes are at the root of most chronic diseases including diabetes, obesity, Alzheimer’s disease, chronic fatigue, heart disease, cancer and many others.

-Yoga Nidra for Hayfever
+Yoga Breathing for Hayfever

 The good news is that there is a simple way of bringing health and tone to the vagus nerve.
 Numerous studies have found that by slowing our breath rate to approximately 5-6 breaths a minute, we can increase the tone of the vagus nerve.
 This is 5-6 seconds approximately for each inhale and exhale.